-Famous For: Matt's biggest credit is that he's the creator of The Simpons.
+Famous For: Matt's biggest credit is that he's the creator of The Simpsons.
 His comic strip, Life in Hell, was popular in the LA Weekly, and eventually turned into animated shorts on the Tracy Ullman Show.
 This was the big break that Matt needed.
-The shorts developed into the show starring Bart, Homer, Marge, Lisa and Maggie.
+The shorts developed into the show starring Bart, Homer, Marge, Lisa, and Maggie.

 Portland Connection: Matt Groening was born in Portland in 1954.
 He lived in Portland until going to Evergreen State College in Olympia, WA.

 Famous For: Author, Chuck Palahniuk, is best-known for writing Fight Club in 1996, which then turned into a movie a few years later.
 Another book of his, Choke, was also turned into a film but didn't do all that well at the box office.

 Portland Connection: Palahniuk moved to Portland after attending journalism school at the University of Oregon.
 One of his books, Fugitives and Refugees, is an offbeat guidebook of Portland.

 Gus Van Sant

 Famous For: Gus Van Sant is an Academy-Award nominated director.
 His credits include Drugstore Cowboy, My Own Private Idaho, Good Will Hunting, Finding Forrester, and Milk.

 Portland Connection: Gus Van Sant calls Portland home.
 His films Drugstore Cowboy, My Own Private Idaho, and Paranoid Park were shot in Portland.

 Famous For: Incredibly talented songwriter and musician who died in 2003 at age 34.
 Smith was nominated for an Oscar for his song Miss Misery, which appeared on the soundtrack for the movie Good Will Hunting.